malhotra5/Manim-Tutorial/README.md

         self.wait(2)
 ```

 Hopefully, most of the code makes sense.
 In this section I'll introduce a new mobject known as TextMobject.
 It is used to store text.
 It is particulary useful because it helps you position text on the screen and you can use the animation *write()*.

 I also included a nice coloring tool, *set_color_by_gradient*.
 You can pass constants in Manim such as *BLUE* or *PURPLE*.
 To pass a custom color you can specify the hex code of the color instead of using Manim color constants.

 TextMobjects will be used later on to write good looking math equations.

 **Click for results on YouTube:**

 [![Youtube video link](https://img.youtube.com/vi/3pxIVQxlpRQ/0.jpg)](https://www.youtube.com/watch?v=3pxIVQxlpRQ)

-### Math-Equations
+### Math Equations

 ```python